aplteam/Tatin/README.md

 However, you might find it useful to run your own Tatin server.
 For example, all packages used within a company could be served by a Tatin Server within your company LAN.

 You may also keep a local Registry on your own machine, for example for development work.
-From a consumer's perspective there is no difference between consuming a package that is consumed from a Tatin Server or a local Registry.
+From a consumer's perspective there is no difference between consuming a package that is coming from a Tatin Server or from a local Registry.